 - Determine your target audience and do some research on their demographics and psychographics.
 Ask yourself questions as they pertain to your product.
 For example, if you were crowdfunding for a desk accessory (Gather, for example), you’d want to know your audience’s work habits, organizational preferences, design tastes, and financial capabilities.
 Gather this information through forums, social media, in-person interviews, or good ol’ fashioned surveys.

 - Construct your Value Proposition (VP).
-Your VP is basically a simple statement that summarizes why someone should buy your product.
+Your value proposition is basically a simple statement that summarizes why someone should buy your product.
 This statement should convince a backer that your particular offering will add more value than a similar product would.
 For example, take a look at Arsenal, a current Kickstarter campaign for a digital camera assistant.
 Their VP reads “Capture amazing images in any conditions and get complete control of your DSLR or mirrorless camera—all from your smartphone.”
 It summarizes the gist of the product while simultaneously begging you to continue reading.

 - Build your crowdfunding campaign around your VP.
 As you describe your product, communicate with your backers, and post on social media, always return to your VP and how your product is meeting needs, solving problems, and/or exciting people.